jeanamarante/catena/README.md

 #### watch

 Set watch to true to run the catena task every time you change a file in the src directory.
+Watch never runs when deploying.

+#### externs

+List of globally exposed components (libraries, frameworks, etc.) that must be declared to prevent the closure compiler from throwing an error when deploying.

+#### license

+Path to file containing license agreement.
+Content in file is prepended to dest file when deploying.

 &nbsp;